-In Detail view you get a full-screen version of your photo.
-When you go to Detail view, your images will be displayed in Fit mode, showing the entire image.
+In Photo view-also known as Detail view-you get a full-screen version of your photo.
+When you go to this view, your images will be displayed in Fit mode, showing the entire image.
 You can click on the image to zoom in to 100%.
 This is useful for judging small details and sharpness.
 Single-clicking on a image that is magnified will return back to Fit mode.
 You can click and drag a magnified image to look around.
 Your zoom mode is maintained as you move from image to image so you can compare the same spot in several frames.